openstack/keystone/doc/source/configuringservices.rst

     admin_password = keystone123

 It should be noted that when using this option an admin tenant/role relationship is required.
-The admin user is granted access to to the 'Admin' role to the 'admin' tenant.
+The admin user is granted access to the 'Admin' role to the 'admin' tenant.

 The auth_token middleware can also be configured in nova.conf